upendrak/quotes/README.md

 ##The Quotes

+> No matter where you go - there you are.

+Confucious 551-479 BC

+---

 > Something unknown is doing we don't know what - that is what our knowledge amounts to.

 Sir Arthur Eddington, 1927